When the heart hurts, sometimes the only medicine is poetry. For introspective introverts like me, this is doubly true.

 We introverts often struggle to find the right words in real life, yet we grasp our voice in the written word.

-So, if you’re feeling that sense of loneliness and longing that many introverts struggle with, I’ve put together my favourite Kahlil Gibran quotes on love, solitude, and pain.
+So, if you’re feeling a sense of loneliness and longing, I’ve put together my favourite Kahlil Gibran quotes on love, solitude, and pain.

 For introverts whose sweet solitude has soured into bitter loneliness: